How to Stop Junk Food Cravings for Good

 Ask the Magic Question

 Sometimes, the answer may be, “Yes!
-This is completely worth it!” and that is totally fine.
+This is completely worth it!”, and that is totally fine.
 The purpose of this question is to break you from the habit of giving into cravings as soon as they hit.

 Habits are routine and we fall into them without thought.
-You drive one route over another because it’s what you always do just like you grab a box of candy at the movies because you always do.
+You drive one route over another because it’s what you always do, just like you grab a box of candy at the movies because you always do.
 Stopping to think about it will break you from your trance and put you in touch with your real hunger cues.

 Above all, be kind to yourself.
 Breaking a junk food habit is no easy feat, otherwise junk food companies wouldn’t be making billions!
 If you cave one day, remember that your next choice is a new start and go from there.

 Have you tried to cut the junk food habit over and over again without much success?
-Health coaching can help by uncovering why it’s so difficult for you, while providing accountability and perspective to break it for good!
+Health coaching helps by uncovering why it’s so difficult for you, while providing accountability and perspective to break it for good!
 Ready to get started?
 Email me today for a complementary discovery session.
 Samantha@simplywellcoaching.com